akashkumarsky/Secure-Registration-Backend/readme.md

-Project Documentation: Registration and Login System
+ Secure Registration Backend
-1. Overview
+1. Description
-This project is a Spring Boot application for handling user registration, login, and email verification.
-It includes user authentication, role-based access control, email verification, and database interactions using JPA.
+This application is a Spring Boot-based project that enables user registration and login functionality with email validation.
+The primary purpose of the application is to provide users with the ability to register, log in, and authenticate with email verification.
+The application is built with Spring Boot, Spring Security, Spring Data JPA, and PostgreSQL, and it also uses email functionality for account confirmation.

+1.1 Technologies Used
+Backend: Spring Boot 3.4.1
+Database: PostgreSQL (JPA)
+Email Service: Spring Boot Email Integration
+Security: Spring Security (for user authentication)
+Logging: Spring Boot’s built-in logging mechanism Other Libraries: Lombok (for reducing boilerplate code)

 2. Project Setup
 2.1 Prerequisites